aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 In the case where `vectordata` is empty or the generated index leads to a negative value of the element x component, the logic is limited to set the flag and regionalflag slots of this object's `regionalflag` and `activationflag` to true.

-No matter which cases we land into, there is always a 13% chance to call [CreateItem](../../EntityControl/Notable%20methods/CreateItem.md) a second time with the following:
+No matter which cases we land into, there is always a 13% chance to call CreateItem a second time with the following:
 - starpos of this transform + (0.0, 0.5, 0.0)
 - itemtype of 0 (Standard item)
-- itemid of 6 (MoneySmall, a blue berry)
+- itemid of 6 (`MoneySmall`)
 - direction of RandomItemBounce(4.0, 12.0)
 - timer of 600 frames